Seeing as he's supposed to be from our world (and time)...who the heck names their kid Astyanax? How do you even pronounce it...?

 Fun fact is the Japanese version could also be translated to The Road of King, though the game's English text debunks that.

 At the title screen, press Up, Down, Right, Left, Up, Down, Right, Left, Start.
-Up / Down select the music, and B plays; sound effects are selected with Left / Right and A.
+Use Up / Down to select the music, and B to play said music; sound effects are selected with Left / Right and A.